julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 **Witch Tip: Drink as tea after meals to support digestion or use cooled tea as a skin wash.**

+Chamomile is also very calming for the nervous system.
+It is part of the **[Core Herbal Tea Blend for Anxiety](/anxiety-herbal-tea-blend-recipe/)** and is widely used to manage emotional stress.

 ---

 ## ✦ Final Thoughts